AD

 The architecture of sound.

-Not just listening — understanding what is actually happening.
-Frequency, timbre, signal flow, the physics of how a mix sits in a room versus headphones.
-I am drawn to the same questions in audio that I am in hardware: what is happening at the layer you cannot see?
-Compression, reverb, stereo imaging — these are engineering decisions dressed as aesthetics.
-I find that compelling.
+Beyond just listening.
+I want to understand what is actually happening: frequency, timbre, signal flow, the physics of how a mix sits in a room versus headphones.
+The same question I keep asking in hardware, just in a different domain: what is going on at the layer you cannot see?
+Compression, reverb, stereo imaging are engineering decisions dressed as aesthetics.
+That overlap is what pulls me in.

 Watches